ehrbase/ehrbase/UPDATING.md

 with an internal number-based ID and adding it to the primary key.

 Please note that executing the Flyway migration script `V83__change_sys_tenant_to_short.sql` may take some time.

+## EHRbase 0.29.0

+### Fix Duplicated UUIDs and template IDs
+Prior to release 0.29.0, EHRbase contained a bug that may have resulted in duplicated UUIDs and template IDs If exception occurs during the migration script execution (`V85__enforce_unique_template_id.sql`) manual interventions are required.

+Action Required:
+Ensure that the **ehr.template_store.id** and **ehr.template_store.template_id** columns have unique values.

+Please note that the execution of the Flyway migration script `V85__enforce_unique_template_id.sql` may take some time.